 Hold down the Option key while you move the pointer over a cell.

 Copy or move cells

-When you copy a cell, or move a cell’s data to a new location in the table, all of the cell’s properties are also copied, including its data format, fill, border, and comments.
+When you copy a cell, or move a cell’s data to a new location in the table, all the cell’s properties are also copied, including its data format, fill, border and comments.